Symmetric bases for finite element exterior calculus spaces: Geometric Decompositions

 \begin{corollary} Let $r\ge1$.
 If $\oP_r\Lambda^k(T^d)$ has an $S_{d+1}$-invariant basis up to sign for every $d\le n$, then $\cP_r\Lambda^k(T^n)$ has an $S_{n+1}$-invariant basis up to sign.
 Likewise, the same holds for the $\cP^-$ spaces. \end{corollary}

-\begin{proof} Corollary~\ref{cor:induce} tells us that the property of having an invariant basis up to sign is preserved under induction, and Proposition~\ref{prop:sumtensor} tells us that this property is preserved under direct sums. \end{proof}
+\begin{proof} Proposition~\ref{prop:induce} tells us that the property of having an invariant basis up to sign is preserved under induction, and Proposition~\ref{prop:sumtensor} tells us that this property is preserved under direct sums. \end{proof}

 As Licht discusses at the end of \cite{li19}, the completeness of his invariant basis construction is equivalent to the converse of Corollary~\ref{cor:induct}.
 As we will see, the converse holds in dimension two, but not in dimension three.